Crump Stadium: History

 On February 27, 1934, the school board voted to name the new stadium for congressman and former mayor E. H. Crump.
 Mr. Crump accepted the honor saying he was "pleased" but felt such honors were best served posthumously.
 The next day, final approval of $35,000 was granted by the Civil Works Authority and work on the project began.
 By August 1934, the scope of the project had been increased to include a cinder running track and lighting consisting of six 80' towers each holding eight 1000-watt lamps, enabling night football to be played.
 From the outset, day-night double headers were the norm at the stadium.
-Despite this type scheduling, the first year of operation ran a deficit, with maintenance and operating costs running from $2,100 to $2,200 and gate receipts and concessions totaling only $951.
+Despite this type scheduling, the first year of operation ran a deficit, with maintenance and operating costs running from $2,100 to $2,200 and gate receipts and concessions totaling $951.